-Welcome to the Sandy Springs Conservancy Website.
+Welcome to the Sandy Springs Conservancy.
 Our mission is to build partnerships that create, conserve and connect parks and green space in Sandy Springs.
-Please stay and look around.
-Below is our latest project and news:
+Please stay and look around!
+If you haven’t already, please “Like” us on Facebook.

-2014 is going to be a very exciting time for the Conservancy, as we will be launching a Volunteer Corps, Docent Team and the chance to become an official Sandy Springs Conservancy member.
+2014 has already proven to be a very exciting time for the Conservancy, as we will be soon launching a Volunteer Corps, Docent Team and the chance to become an official Sandy Springs Conservancy member.
 We will also be celebrating the opening of the Abernathy Greenway, the building of trails in Lost Corner Preserve and new interactive signage at Overlook Park.
 We look forward to the year ahead and are thrilled to have so much support from the Sandy Springs community.

 The City of Sandy Springs, The Sandy Springs Conservancy and Friends of Lost Corner received a substantial grant from the Department of Natural Resources to put trails in at Lost Corner so visitors can explore the 24 acres of natural beauty.

 The City recently put out an RFP for bids to design and install the trails.
 The City and SSC are currently reviewing the bids.
 We hope they will be completed by the spring of 2014.